ODEP - Office of Disability Employment Policy

 ODEP also works to advance state policy by sponsoring the State Exchange on Employment and Disability (SEED)—a collaborative of state intermediary organizations working together to help state legislators ensure their state policies facilitate increased employment of people with disabilities.
 Specifically, SEED aims to ensure state-level legislation critical to employment—such as transportation and technology—is disability inclusive.
 To this end, SEED equips state legislators with timely data, sample policy language and technical assistance.

 Current partners in SEED include:

-With SEED support, NCSL also developed a new Disability Employment Legislative Database, which provides current information on legislative efforts in the states and territories targeting disability employment and related issues.
-This database is tracking legislation from the 2016 legislative session, including 2015 carryover legislation, and covers: Major Disability Employment Policy Areas; Public and Private Sector Employment Strategies; Workforce Readiness and Education Efforts; Accessibility and Employee Supports; State Implementation of Federal Disability Policies; and Other Disability Policy Areas .
+Under SEED, NCSL also developed a new Disability Employment Legislative Database, which provides current information on legislative efforts in the states and territories targeting disability employment and related issues.
+This database tracked legislation from the 2016 legislative session, including 2015 carryover legislation, and covers: Major Disability Employment Policy Areas; Public and Private Sector Employment Strategies; Workforce Readiness and Education Efforts; Accessibility and Employee Supports; State Implementation of Federal Disability Policies; and Other Disability Policy Areas.

 States as Model Employers (SAME)

 ODEP’s Employer Assistance and Resource Network on Disability Inclusion (EARN) is also involved in efforts to promote policy related to state governments’ own employment practices, specifically “State as Model Employer” (SAME) policies.
 As part of this project, NCSL also produces legislation scans state legislators can use to understand other states’ experiences, such as the Disability Employment State Statute and Legislation Scan.
 EARN continues to advance efforts with States as Model Employers of People with Disabilities: A Comprehensive Review of Policies, Practices, and Strategies.